Position Description - President

 - Coordinating an annual performance review of the executive director

-- Note: A person in good standing is regarded as having complied with all the explicit obligations as a registered nurse, while not being subject to any form of sanction, suspension or disciplinary censure.
+- Note: A person in good standing is regarded as having complied with all the explicit obligations as a nurse, while not being subject to any form of sanction, suspension or disciplinary censure.

-- Knowledge and understanding of the needs and issues related to registered nursing practice in a complex and ever-changing health care system
+- Knowledge and understanding of the needs and issues related to nursing practice in a complex and ever-changing health care system

 - Proven leadership ability